sun-min-kim/TaskManagementAPI/README.md

 4. The API will be accessible at `http://localhost:5000`.

-## Testing the API
+## Testing the API Locally

-You can test the API endpoints using cURL.
+You can test the API endpoints using cURL at `http://localhost:5000`.

 1. **Register a new user**: